philbooth/surch/README.md

   Each *n*-gram is a key
   into the inverted index,
   so there is no need
-  to iterate through
+  to iterate through every string.
-  the characters in every string.

 To satisfy
 the most common use-case (i.e. mine),